 If you are a US expat living in South Korea, you will be required to file a tax return in both South Korea and the US.
 While you may worry about the dreaded dual-taxation, there are safeguards in place to help protect against that!
 We understand that filing expat taxes can be daunting, especially if this is your first time filing taxes abroad.
 That’s why we outlined the 8 most important things to know about taxes for expatriates in South Korea.

 South Korea—endearingly called Korea by its inhabitants—has experienced rapid economic growth rate over the past few decades.
 As part of their effort to continue that growth, Korea has added tax rules that benefit expats who decide to live and work there.
-We’ve outlined the eight things you need to know as an expat living in Korea.
+We’ve outlined the eight things you need to know as an expat paying taxes in South Korea.

 1. Who is a Korean resident?

-Americans living and working in South Korea will qualify as residents when they’ve have lived in country for 183 days or more.
+Americans living and working in South Korea will qualify as residents when they have lived in the country for 183 days or more.

 2. Is foreign income taxed in Korea?

 Generally, Korean residents are taxed on worldwide income.
 Non-residents pay Korean tax only on the income earned and received in Korea.